 The defendant in a DSA waives his or her trial rights and pleads guilty to the charges.
 The court schedules a sentencing for 6 months to a year into the future.
 The defendant has a chance to complete the conditions of the DSA.
 If completed, the defendant can withdraw his or her guilty plea and charges are dismissed.
 If not, they are immediately convicted.

 Even individuals who may not quality for these above eligibility programs can seek to have their record expunged following successful resolution of the matter.

 If you have been accused of a crime, our attorneys at the law office of Lotze Mosely LLP can help.
-We invite you to call us today at (202) 393-0535 to arrange a free initial consultation.
+We invite you to call us today at (202) 393-0535 to arrange an initial consultation.